alyptik/cepl/README.md

 #### Command line options:

 	-c, --compiler		Specify alternate compiler
 	-e, --eval		    Evaluate the following argument as C/C++ code -f, --file		    Source file to import
 	-h, --help		    Show help/usage information
-	-o, --output		Name of the file to output C/C++ code to -p, --parse		Disable addition of dynamic library symbols to readline completion -t, --tracking		Toggle variable tracking
+	-o, --output		Name of the file to output C/C++ code to -p, --parse		    Disable addition of dynamic library symbols to readline completion -s, --std		    Specify which C/C++ standard to use -t, --tracking		Toggle variable tracking
 	-v, --version		Show version information
 	-w, --warnings		Compile with "-Wall -Wextra -pedantic" flags -l			        Link against specified library (flag can be repeated) -I			        Search directory for header files (flag can be repeated) -L			        Search directory for libraries (flag can be repeated)

 #### Lines prefixed with a `;` are interpreted as commands (`[]` text is optional).